yuezhu71/personal-website/_pages/about.md

 <!--<div style="text-align: justify"> I am a researcher in electrical engineering.</div> -->

 ##  BIO
-<div style="text-align: justify"> I am an Assistant Professor (under the<a href="https://www.cityu.edu.hk/vpti/paps/"> Presidential Assistant Professor scheme</a>) in the <a href="https://www.ee.cityu.edu.hk/">Department of Electrical Engineering</a>, City University of Hong Kong (CityUHK).
+<div style="text-align: justify"> I am an Assistant Professor (under the <a href="https://www.cityu.edu.hk/vpti/paps/">Presidential Assistant Professors Scheme</a>) in the <a href="https://www.ee.cityu.edu.hk/">Department of Electrical Engineering</a>, City University of Hong Kong (CityUHK).
 Prior to joining CityUHK, I was a Postdoctoral Research Associate in Department of Electrical and Electronic Engineering, Imperial College London.</div>

 ## RESEARCH
 <div style="text-align: justify"> My research focuses on several key issues related with stability of electric power systems that are dominated by inverter-based resources (IBR), including:</div>